This tutorial will show you how to make your own shirt, t-shirt dress, and tank top.

 To Make a Dress

-Add the additional inches to the bottom of the fabric.
+Add the additional inches to the bottom of the shirt.

 To Make a T-Shirt or Tank

-You can always cut off extra fabric if it is too long when you are done
+You can always cut off extra fabric if it is too long when you're done.

 Note: